-1. Jaisalmer Fort.
-It won’t be wrong to refer this fort as a mini-universe in itself.
-The grandeur and historical glories which this fort exudes take you back in the days of Rajas, their royalty and valiant battles.
+It won’t be wrong to refer to this fort as a mini-universe in itself.
+The grandeur and historical glories that this fort exudes take you back to the days of Rajas, their royalty, and valiant battles.
 The fort takes its name from a Rajput ruler Rao Jaisal and was built in 1156.
 Standing at an incredible height of 250 ft and surrounded by walls measuring up to 30 ft, this fort is all you need to reminisce in the anecdotes of Indian history.
-What’s best is that you get to see the most enchanting sweeping views of the city in the backdrop of rising and setting sun which only adds that elegant touch of royalty to the city.
+What’s best is that you get to see the most enchanting sweeping views of the city in the backdrop of the rising and setting sun which only adds that elegant touch of royalty to the city.
 Truly, it is one of the best places to visit near the Thar Desert.

-3. Kuldhara Village.
-Located at about 20 kilometres from Jaisalmer, this haunted village is quite an interesting place to explore due to the various anecdotes, legends and myths which surround this region.
+Located about 20 kilometers from Jaisalmer, this haunted village is quite an interesting place to explore due to the various anecdotes, legends, and myths that surround this region.
 According to one such story, this place was abandoned overnight by its residents fearing persecution by the then State Minister of Jaisalmer, Salim Singh.
-Since then, due to the absence of a single human soul, it is filled with nothing but unearthly silence and it’s abandoned aura only enhances its ghostly vibes.
+Since then, due to the absence of a single human soul, it is filled with nothing but unearthly silence and its abandoned aura only enhances its ghostly vibes.
 If you like to go to mysterious places, then Kuldhara village won’t disappoint you at all.

-4. Gadisar Lake.
 This lake feels like on the outskirts of Jaisalmer and it almost feels like an oasis.
 Historically, it is said that the lake was built by Raja Rawal Jaisal keeping in mind the priorities and needs of his people.
-During the times of dry summer winds, this lake comes as a saviour to the people.
+During the times of dry summer winds, this lake comes as a savior to the people.
 And also if you want to experience some quiet time with yourself then this is a great spot to be at.

 Thar desert is one of a kind travel destination in India.
 Visiting here will definitely leave you impressed with the experience of a lifetime.
 To travel here, you will need to cover an approximate distance of 768, 1,157, 2,194, 2,117 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach the Thar Desert.